cappuccino/eslint-clang-formatter/README.md

 ## Usage

-To use with JSCS, specify the path to the formatter on the command line:
+To use with `eslint`, specify the path to the formatter on the command line:

 ```sh
 eslint -f node_modules/eslint-clang-formatter lib